 - Charm or bead

-1. Prepare the sign board
+Prepare the Sign

 The original sign also had a raised block with a heart in the word “HOME.”
 I decided to make this part of my design.
-This sort of creativity is what will make your artwork unique.

-2. Paint the background color
+Paint the background

 Our family has a black dog, and I knew I wanted the dog silhouette to be black.
 So, I chose a black base coat, covered in a thin layer of white.
 You can choose any color.

 Using acrylic paints, brush on a thick coat of the base layer, covering the whole sign board.